 They don’t cause any problems in the digestive system, but when they die (as all organisms do), LPS can also separate.

 When you have symptoms of a leaky gut, the increased permeability may allow lipopolysaccharide to invade the bloodstream, hitting the joints.

 Another major component of LPS is O antigen, which is a repeated sequence of sugars.
 In other words, it is a polysaccharide.

-One data suggests it can be toxic and may even make the gram-negative bacteria to become virulent.
+Data suggests it can be toxic and may even make the gram-negative bacteria become virulent.
 What can be a dormant or benign microorganism may trigger health issues later.